 The 12 ounce steak that I cooked was way too big for one serving, so I saved half for a beef topped salad.
 I’ll share that recipe with you next.

 So, the next time you’re getting ready to cook up some steaks, consider the reverse sear steak cooking method.
 It’ probably the best way to make a perfectly cooked medium rare steak.

 I don’t know how anyone could be a vegetarian.
 I really enjoy eating my meat.
-That’s why I’m so glad there’s companies like ButcherBox who make it so easy to get quality meats conveniently shipped to my home.
+That’s why I’m so glad there’s companies like ButcherBox who make it so easy to get quality grass-fed meats conveniently shipped to my home.